Samshh/Samshh/README.md

 - 👋 Hi, I’m @Samshh
 - 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning Cloud Engineering
+- 🌱 I’m currently learning to live
 - 📫 How to reach me www.linkedin.com/in/samshh

 <!---